MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/feature-multifactor-unlock.md

 #### Example 2
 This example configures an IpConfig signal type using a dnsSuffix element and a bluetooth signal for phones.
 This configuration is wrapped for reading.
 Once properly formatted, the entire XML contents must be a single line.
+This example implies that either the ipconfig **or** the Bluetooth rule must evaluate to true, for the resulting signal evaluation to be true.
 >[!NOTE]
 >Separate each rule element using a comma.